mia-platform/documentation/docs/fast_data/concepts/the_basics.md

 ## Single View (SV)

 A Single View is a document that aggregates data from many Projections, offering business-centric information that is always available and updated in near real-time.

 The Single View is updated every time a Projection whose data is used in the Single View changes.
 This means that aggregation happens as soon as the data changes, instead of when querying data (for this kind of behavior, you should consider using Mongo Views).

 ### Strategies

 Strategies are JavaScript functions that basically retrieve the unique identifiers of the Single View that needs to be updated or created as consequence of the changes on the Projection.

-The output of the strategies will be used by the Real-Time Updater to record a change in the proper projection-changes collection for each identifier.
-Later on, the Single View Creator will receive the identifier object to find the correct Single View to update.
+The output of the strategies will be computed either by the Real-Time Updater or the Single View Trigger Generator, which will be sent to the Single View Creator (either through) receive the identifier object to find the correct Single View to update.